*** Just a test ***

 - Use metal garbage cans that have secure lids.
 Plastic cans should have snap covers, but are not as secure.
 Ammonia can be sprayed or poured into plastic garbage bags to discourage raccoons from feeding.

-- Another frequent indirect exposure occurs when people handle their pets without gloves after the pet has had an encounter with a wild animal.
+- Another frequent type of indirect exposure occurs when people handle their pets without gloves after the pet has had an encounter with a wild animal.
 Rabies virus in saliva on the pet's fur can be transmitted through a break in the person's skin for up to 2 hours after the saliva has been deposited on the fur.